Animal Fair (song): Lyrics

-Other versions substituted "the old raccoon" (1915) for "the little raccoon", while modern recordings use "the big baboon".
-"The monkey he got drunk" may be changed to "The monkey fell out of his bunk", "The monkey bumped the skunk", "You ought to have seen the monk" or "You should have seen the monk".
+Other versions substituted "the old raccoon" (1914) for "the little raccoon", while modern recordings use "the big baboon".
+"The monkey he got drunk" is sometimes changed to "The monkey fell out of his bunk", "The monkey bumped the skunk", "You ought to have seen the monk" or "You should have seen the monk", "the monkey jumped and jumped".
 The Barney & Friends and the Captain Kangaroo versions changed other lyrics as well.
+Some versions reverse the sentence about the baboon thus: by the light of the moon, the great baboon,...etc which makes no difference to the meaning and retains the rhyming couplet.
+Another alternative lyric concerning the monkey falling out of 'the bunk', is that the monkey 'slid down' the elephant's trunk...

 The song may be sung as a round with the last word "monkey, monkey" repeated until the song finishes or the group repeats.